tarantool/doc/doc/reference/reference_lua/console.rst

                                    Module `console`
 -------------------------------------------------------------------------------

-The console module allows one Tarantool server to access another Tarantool server, and allows one Tarantool server to start listening on an :ref:`admin port <administration-admin_ports>`.
+The console module allows one Tarantool instance to access another Tarantool instance, and allows one Tarantool instance to start listening on an :ref:`admin port <administration-admin_ports>`.

 .. module:: console